Get,

 3. Comparison with Coconut oil

 Coconut oil, despite its saturated fat content, doesn’t harm your heart if eaten sparingly and as part of a varied diet.
-But olive oil takes the lead when it comes to heart health.
+However, there are few studies showing that it causes harm to heart health17

 Conclusion

 Sunflower oil is a mixed bag.
-On the one hand, it’s rich in nutrients and good fats.
+On one hand, it’s rich in nutrients and good fats.
 On the other hand, certain types (like the high-linoleic version) have potential downsides.
 The secret lies in knowing which type of sunflower oil you’re dealing with.
-High-oleic sunflower oil is a healthier choice, handling heating well and offering heart-helping monounsaturated fats.
-But traditional high-linoleic sunflower oil, rich in omega-6 fats and with lesser heat stability, isn’t its equal.
+High-oleic sunflower oil is a healthier choice, offering heart-helping monounsaturated fats.
+But traditional high-linoleic sunflower oil, rich in omega-6 fats and with less heat stability, isn’t its equal.
 So, choose wisely!
 Remember, mixing oils in your kitchen can diversify your diet’s nutrition and health benefit profile.

 Frequently Asked Questions (FAQs)